 If you want to keep the users longer on your site, you must keep the ads to a minimum.
 For example, on your homepage, you definitely need to host as few ad units as possible in order to provide the readers with the possibility to find and choose what they want to read.

-When users finally feel comfortable with your pages and get the content that they enjoy to read, you can start showing them more advertisements.
+When users finally feel comfortable with your pages and get the content that they enjoy reading, you can start showing them more advertisements.

 If a user lands on one of your articles from a Facebook advertisement on his/her desktop computer may have a totally different ad tolerance than a user that sees the ad on his/her smartphone and landed on your article after a Google search.